Transient Ear Noise And Tinnitus: What You Need To Know

 Transient Ear Noise Explained

-In most cases, transient ear noise is then typically accompanied by a reduction in hearing and an aural fullness or muffled sensation in the affected ear.
-A 2013 study (Almond, Patel & Rejali) investigating this phenomenon, regarding it as Transient Auditory Dysfunction (TAD) reported this may occur with a prevalence of 20.5%.
-Based on their sample, representative of a general healthy population without other otological symptoms, the authors conclude this seems to be a common phenomenon.
+In most cases, transient ear noise is accompanied by a reduction in hearing and aural fullness or muffled sensation in the affected ear.
+A 2013 study (Almond, Patel & Rejali) investigated this phenomenon, regarding it as Transient Auditory Dysfunction (TAD), and reported this may occur with a prevalence of 20.5%.
+Based on their sample, representative of a general healthy population without other otological symptoms, the authors conclude this seems to be a common phenomenon, unlike more significant tinnitus conditions like pulsatile tinnitus.

 Tinnitus Explained

-Conversely, tinnitus is defined as ringing, buzzing, or whistling that more than 50 million people in the United States alone experience!
+Unlike TEN, tinnitus is defined as ringing, buzzing, or whistling that more than 50 million people in the United States alone experience!
 The vast majority of tinnitus cases originate in the auditory system.
-For some individuals, tinnitus can be annoying and bothersome.
+For some individuals, tinnitus can be annoying and bothersome and may even be accompanied by sudden hearing loss or occur as a result of loud noise exposure.
 While tinnitus often occurs without any other medical concerns, it is possible for there to be an underlying etiology or pathology causing the tinnitus.
-Though we certainly encourage people experiencing any tinnitus sensations to undergo an audiological exam and possibly an evaluation by a physician if there are any medical red flags (i.e. new onset tinnitus, tinnitus in only one ear, dizziness, pain in the ears, etc.).
-Better understanding your tinnitus and whether there is any accompanying hearing loss and/or underlying medical concerns is a crucial first step in the management of tinnitus.

-While tinnitus does not have a single “cure,” there are many different management options that can help.
-In cases where there is accompanying hearing loss, hearing aids can be helpful.
-Additionally, therapy to help manage tinnitus through sound therapy and other lifestyle modifications are also options for those with more severe tinnitus.
+While tinnitus does not have a single “cure,” there are many different management options that can help successfully manage tinnitus treatment.
+In cases where there is accompanying hearing loss, hearing aids can be helpful for tinnitus patients.
+Sound therapy and other lifestyle modifications are also options for those with more severe tinnitus, hearing loss, and related conditions.

 Why Is TEN Important To Understand?

-It is important to understand that first and foremost, TEN is nothing to worry about.
-It is a perfectly normal phenomenon that affects a large number of people with seemingly no harmful side effect or premonition of harm to come.
+It is important to understand that, first and foremost, TEN is nothing to worry about.
+It is a perfectly normal phenomenon that affects a large number of people with seemingly no harmful side effects or premonition of hearing loss or permanent auditory changes to come.
+Some tinnitus treatment modalities can be useful, while others will prove unnecessary to manage temporary sensations such as those found in TEN.

-Unlike tinnitus, transient ear noise appears and then disappears within seconds and typically does not require diagnostic testing, sound therapy or any other treatment.
-However, if it does cause you any anxiety, there is absolutely no harm in seeking out a medical professional to ensure that your auditory system is healthy.
-It is never too early for a baseline hearing test!
+Unlike tinnitus, transient ear noise appears and then disappears within seconds and typically does not require diagnostic testing, sound therapy, or any other treatment.
+If it does cause you any anxiety, however, there is absolutely no harm in seeking out a medical professional to ensure that your auditory system is healthy.
+It is never too early for a baseline hearing test to rule out a common symptom of more serious conditions, and to make sure you receive an accurate diagnosis.

 Next Step: Book Free Consultation